 Most distributions come pre-configured with some daily scripts for log rotation.
 As long as you use the same log file names, the log rotation scripts will probably work quite well.
 There is one caveat, though.
 The scripts need to tell syslogd that the files have been rotated.
 To do this, they typically have a part using syslogd's init script to do that.
-Obviously, scripts for other default daemons do not know about rsyslogd, so they manipulate the other one.
-If that happens, in most cases an additional instance of that daemon is started.
+Obviously, the default scripts do not know about rsyslogd, so they manipulate syslogd.
+If that happens, in most cases an additional instance of stock syslogd is started (in almost all cases, this was not functional, but it is at least distracting).
 It also means that rsyslogd is not properly told about the log rotation, which will lead it to continue to write to the now-rotated files.